influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/installation.md

 The steps below set up a five server cluster; three servers are [meta nodes](/enterprise/v1.0/concepts/glossary/#meta-node) and two serve as [data nodes](/enterprise/v1.0/concepts/glossary#data-node).

-Please note that there is no requirement to use that many servers or limit your installation to that size.
+Please note that there is no requirement to use that number of servers.
+The meta and data processes can run on the same or different servers.
+Your cluster **must** have:

+* at least three meta nodes
+* an odd number of meta nodes
+* at least two data nodes

 > **Note:** By default, data and meta nodes communicate with each other on ports `8091` and `8088`.